provencher/W15/PA2/PA2.md

 ---
 # 4. Phase 1 must be completed before phase 2
 - Easiest way is used Barrier class
-- Call await() before starts phase2
+- You can use semaphore

 ---
 5. All 10 threads must start their PHASE II in order of their TID, i.e. 1, 2, 3, 4 ...